OguzPastirmaci/cassandra-k8s-perf/README.md

 ## Step 6: Running Cassandra performance tests

-Cassandra has great tools to check the status of the nodes and test the performance.
+It takes about 6 minutes for all the Cassandra nodes up and running.
+You can check the status by running the following command:

 ```
 kubectl exec -it --namespace cassandra cassandra-0 -- nodetool status
 ```

+After the cluster is running, we can start testing the performance.
+We will use Cassandra's built-in testing tool called `cassandra-stress`.

+We will be using the tests documented in Datastax's [page](https://docs.datastax.com/en/cassandra/3.0/cassandra/tools/toolsCStress.html) for `cassandra-stress`.

 Firstly, we will initialize with 1 million writes: